dmrschmidt/sketch-timer/README.md

 By default, Zeebn runs a timer for 7 minutes.
 Tracks are shuffled from the selected playlist each time the app opens.
+Playback is continuous, i.e. when a track finishes before the timer runs out, the next track will be played seamlessly.
 A warning tone will signal when 2 minutes are remaining and an ending tone, when the timer is about to run out.